AEADataEditor/aeadataeditor.github.io/_guidance/data-deposit-aea.md

   - Authors **MUST** provide additional subject terms (keywords).
 You do not need to repeat JEL codes.
   - Authors **MUST** provide JEL codes (under "Scope of Project")
-  - Authors **MUST** provide the **Manuscript Number**,  (your Scholar One tracking number as assigned by the editorial office, e.g., "AER-2019-0000") as this will allow us to properly connect the repository with the manuscript.
+  - Authors **MUST** provide the **Manuscript Number**,  (your manuscript tracking number as assigned by the editorial office, e.g., "AER-2019-0000") as this will allow us to properly connect the repository with the manuscript.
   - Where appropriate, authors are **REQUIRED** to define
       - the geographical scope(s)
       - the time period(s)